federicamilinanni/SBtabVFGEN/README.md

 Many numbers can be given in a specified scale (like `log`), these numbers will be converted to linear scale when a model file is written to file.
-Let a quantity `y` be measured in unit `M` (y is a number followed by a unit, y/m is just a number), and !Scale be set to `log10`, then the number you write in the ![Default]Value column is `z=log10(y/M)`.
+Let a quantity `y` be measured in unit `M` (y is a number followed by a unit, y/M is just a number), and `!Scale` be set to `log10`, then the number you write in the `![Default]Value` column is `z=log10(y/M)`.
 The script will do the inverse to generate the model and pass the unit on to `.mod` files.

-No unit conversion is attempted here.

-The names of all tables must be unique.
+The Names of all tables must be unique.

 ### Compound

-This table defines the compounds that are supposed to be modeled bu state variables and are subject to change by the reactions in the systems.
+This table defines the compounds that are supposed to be modeled by state variables and are subject to change by the reactions in the systems.